RalphCruz18/MusicVisuals/README.md

         angle += 0.05;
     }
 ```

-This code block defines a method called drawSphere() used to render a dynamic, pulsating sphere in a 3D environment.
-It adjusts its vertical position and size based on audio input amplitude.
-The sphere's position horizontally interpolates between randomly chosen targets, creating a smooth transition effect.
-The hue and transparency of the sphere also change dynamically with the audio input.
+This code block adds two glowing halo layers around a sphere to create a visual effect of radiance or glow.
+It positions these layers in 3D space, adjusts their colours, and sets different transparency levels to enhance the visual level and depth.
 ``` Java
 private void addShell(float x, float y, float size, float hue, float alpha) {
 	parent.pushMatrix();